Microsoft/azure-docs.pt-pt/articles/iot-pnp/quickstart-create-pnp-device-linux.md

 ---
-title: Criar um dispositivo de visualização do Azure IoT Plug and Play (Linux) | Microsoft Docs
+title: Create an Azure IoT Plug and Play Preview device (Linux) | Microsoft Docs
-description: Use um modelo de funcionalidade de dispositivo para gerar o código do dispositivo.
-Em seguida, execute o código do dispositivo e veja o dispositivo conectar-se ao Hub IoT.
+description: Use a device capability model to generate device code.
+Then run the device code and see the device connect to your IoT Hub.
 author: dominicbetts
 ms.author: dobett
 ms.date: 09/10/2019